 ADOPTS Recommendation R0119(V-119) on the Implementation of Vessel Traffic Services,

-RECOMMENDS that Competent Authorities and VTS Authorities contribute to precise and unambiguous delivery of VTS operations with the traffic by implementing harmonised and standardised VTS operations.
+RECOMMENDS that Competent Authorities and VTS Authorities contribute to precise and unambiguous delivery of VTS operations with the traffic by implementing harmonized and standardized VTS operations.

 INVITES Members and Competent Authorities for Vessel Traffic Services to implement the provisions of the Recommendation and its associated guidelines on VTS Implementation.